Outreach & Education

 Over the years, the Fund has funded community gardens and the transformation of neglected properties to enhance environmental and recreational benefits in neighborhoods throughout the Island.

-• Newport Tree Conservancy: 100 Trees in Miantonomi Memorial Park
+- Newport Tree Conservancy: Tree plantings in Ballard Park

-• Town of Portsmouth: ADA-accessible picnic table and a park bench for the Glen Park Playground
+- Town of Portsmouth: Tree plantings for Glen Park Playground

 Help us grow the Fund!
 Donate to the endowed Merritt Neighborhood Fund so more community projects can benefit from these small but impactful grants.
 With your support, a little goes a long way!
 Find out more in the brochure here.